mennolui/wp-foyer/README.txt

 * Video: Displays a YouTube video, or a specified fragment, as slide background.

 More features, slide formats and slide backgrounds are coming soon.
-Eg. a WordPress Post slide, a Title & Text slide, a widgets bar for displaying Time and Weather.
+Eg. <del>a WordPress Post slide,</del> a Title & Text slide, a widgets bar for displaying Time and Weather.

 = Feature suggestions wanted! =
 Since this plugin is quite new, I'm curious..